The Senior Leadership Team

 Andrew Applin - Assistant Headteacher

 I am delighted to be part of the fantastic staff here at The Henry Beaufort School.
 I started here in September 2015 after relocating to the south coast.
-I continue as the Deputy Designated Safeguarding Lead.

 Another part of my role is to ensure the I am responsible for the CPD opportunities of the staff and drive the training needs of the school, including the induction process of new staff.
 I will work closely with the other local Schools and Universities to provide training opportunities for all our staff.
+This year I will be supporting the NQTs induction alongside the LEARN Alliance and also the Schools Direct cohort of students as they undertake their training year.

 Other parts of my role include: